jishi/node-sonos-web-controller/README.md

 NOTE!
 THIS IS A WORK IN PROGRESS!
 This is a really early alpha.
 Things might break from time to time, until I settle a final release that I consider stable for daily use.
 Until then only master branch will exist.

+NOTE! **Requires node.js 4.0.0+**

-As a subtitute for the perl-based controller (www.purple.org) this project is aimed at giving similar controller as the native one, but in a browser.
+As a substitute for the perl-based controller (www.purple.org) this project is aimed at giving similar controller as the native one, but in a browser.

 Using node.js as backend, that will keep track of the state of the players, and WebSockets (socket.io) for a native feel (where the state of the players will be updated as soon as it changes).